Print Options

 The Department of the Geophysical Sciences trains graduate students who seek the PhD in Earth, planetary, historical, biological, and environmental sciences.
 The Department was created in 1961 when the departments of geology and meteorology merged to better embrace the multidisciplinary nature of research and training spanned by these related disciplines.

 PhD students design and conduct original research using experimental, observational, and theoretical approaches, thus developing scientific independence from the very start of their studies.
-The Department has no formal MS program, but many PhD students earn a master’s degree along the way.
+Many PhD students earn a master’s degree along the way.

 The Department maintains close ties with other programs on campus, including Astronomy and Astrophysics, Chemistry, Evolutionary Biology, Microbiology, Physics, and Statistics, among many others.
 The University is not saddled with barriers between units, a feature that facilitates interdisciplinary collaboration.
 The Department also benefits from formal connections with people and resources at Argonne National Laboratory, the Fermi National Accelerator Laboratory, the Field Museum of Natural History, and the Marine Biological Laboratory at Woods Hole.